-SG&A expenses increased \$1.3 million, or 8%, for the three months ended March 31, 2024, as compared to the three months ended March 31, 2023.
-The year-over-year increase in SG&A expenses was primarily driven by an increase in share-based compensation and legal expenses of \$0.6 million and \$0.7 million, respectively.
-SG&A expenses as a percentage of revenues, decreased to 20% for the three months ended March 31, 2024 from 28% during the same period in 2023.
-This decrease reflects the Company's continued focus on cost discipline and streamlining corporate overhead costs to enhance operating leverage.
+SG&A expenses increased \$1.4 million, or 8%, for the three months ended March 31, 2025, as compared with the same period in 2024.
+This contributed to a year-over-year increase of SG&A as a percentage of revenue to 31% for the three months ended March 31, 2025 from 20% for the same period in 2024.
+The year-over-year increase in SG&A expenses was primarily driven by an increase in labor related costs, including equity-based compensation, partially offset by decreases in professional services and legal costs.
+This increase reflects the Company's investment in its workforce and implementing a sustainable infrastructure to further its focus on enhancing operating leverage.

-Transaction Expenses
+Transaction Expense